keyboardpartner/HX3/LATEST/readme.md

 ### Last Build

-* HX3 Remote: #4.10  .exe for Windows XP and up
+* HX3 Remote: #4.11 .exe for Windows XP and up
-* HX3 Flash: #4.10   .exe for Windows XP and up
+* HX3 Flash: #4.11  .exe for Windows XP and up
 * HX3 Tapering	    .exe for Windows XP and up
-* AVR:  #4.10c      .hex and .eep files, latest firmware for AVR controller
+* AVR:  #4.11       .hex and .eep files, latest firmware for AVR controller
 * FPGA: #25092016   .bit configuration file for FPGA update
 * SCAN: #25/#30     .dat ScanCore files for MIDI and FATAR

 ### Changelog

-<b>09/27/2016</b> Firmware #4.11, FPGA #10102016
+<b>10/11/2016</b> Firmware #4.11, FPGA #10102016

+Only use with FPGA 10102016 due to new parameter handling.
+<b>To do</b> in FATAR ScanCore: "George Fleury" mode for note trigging on second FATAR contact,
+"Korthals" mode for sending MIDI without velocity on first contact.

+* Fixed small bug: Preset (drawbar set) change on lower will no longer interfere with swell volume
+* Vibrato channel volume raised a bit
+* Generator impedance revised, will produce more "crisp" attack when playing staccato chords

+<b>09/27/2016</b> Firmware #4.10, FPGA #25092016

-Firmware 4.11 has a new chorus/vibrato routing, adding new parameters in menu and HX3 Remote.
+Firmware 4.10 has a new chorus/vibrato routing, adding new parameters in menu and HX3 Remote.
 Only use with FPGA #25092016.
 New params are:

 * Scanner Gears: Vibrato modulation frequency